List of Septimus Heap characters: Queen Etheldredda

 The Substantial Spirit of an ancient queen with a history of filicide, Etheldredda wreaks havoc on the Castle when her spirit is accidentally released by Silas in Physik.
 Etheldredda, being an ancient queen is described having the typical dressing sense and looks of a somewhat Renessaince period.
 Etheldredda was a tyrannical ruler during her rule.
 Having already murdered her two unnamed twin daughters, she was on the verge of killing her daughter Esmeralda, who was the successor to the throne, when she was thwarted by Septimus and the others back in time in Physik.
 After getting released, Etheldredda makes a plan to kill Jenna and reclaim her throne again.
-Marcia defeats her and destroys her forever with help from Snorri Snorrlesson and her father Olaf.
+Marcia defeats her and destroys her forever with help from Snorri Snorrelssen and her father Olaf.
 Katie Dickinson of Waterstones was impressed by the character and said that "Queen Etheldredda leaves you shivering".
 Rebecca of Fantasy Literature said that Etheldredda is quite an unnerving villain.
 She is described to be "As strict and severe as the worst storybook governess and ultimately quite as evil as any fairytale stepmother".